 The National Safety Council and its partners provide additional vaccine information here.

-While many will choose to stay home this year, if you do travel, be sure your vehicle is in good running condition, you have plenty of rest and are prepared for any emergency.
+If you're traveling this year, be sure your vehicle is in good running condition, get plenty of rest and be prepared for any emergency.
 Traveling by car during the holidays has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-In 2020, it is estimated 163 people died on New Year's Day, 485 on Thanksgiving Day, and for Christmas Day 2019, it is estimated 115 lost their lives, according to Injury Facts.
-Alcohol impairment is involved in about a third of the fatalities.
+Hundreds of people die every year in crashes on New Year's Day, Thanksgiving Day and Christmas Day, according to Injury Facts.
+Alcohol impairment is involved in about a third of these fatalities.

-- Prepare your car for winter and keep an emergency preparedness kit with you
+● Prepare your car for winter and keep an emergency kit with you

 Decorating is one of the best ways to get in a holiday mood, but emergency rooms see thousands of injuries involving holiday decorating every season.